-15.5 Are some children particularly vulnerable to abusing or being abused by their peers?
+15.6 Are some children particularly susceptible/vulnerable to abusing or being abused by another child?

-Any child can be affected by peer on peer abuse and staff should be alert to signs of such abuse amongst all children.
+Any child can be affected by child-on-child abuse and staff should be alert to signs of such abuse amongst all children.
 Research suggests that:

-- a) peer on peer abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) children with SEN/D and those who identify as LGBT+ are particularly vulnerable to both abuse and peer on peer abuse.
+- a) Child on child abuse is more prevalent amongst children aged 10 and older, although it also affects younger children, including by way of harmful sexual behaviour. - b) children who are particularly vulnerable to abuse or to abusing others include those who have (i) witnessed or experienced abuse or violence themselves; (ii) suffered from the loss of a close family member or friend; or (iii) experienced considerable disruption in their lives. - c) as stated above, children with protected characteristics, but especially those with SEN/D and those who identify as LGBTQ+ or gender identity issues are particularly vulnerable to both abuse and child on child abuse, often in the form of bullying (both direct and online).

-15.6 How prevalent is peer on peer abuse?
+15.7 How prevalent is child on child abuse?

-Recent research suggests that peer on peer abuse is one of the most common forms of abuse affecting children in the UK.
+Recent research suggests that child on child abuse is one of the most common forms of abuse affecting children in the UK.
 For example, more than four in ten teenage schoolgirls aged between 13 and 17 in England have experienced sexual coercion (Barter et al 2015).
 Two thirds of contact sexual abuse experienced by children aged 17 or under was perpetrated by someone who was also aged 17 or under (Radford et al 2011) and over a third of young boys in England admitted to watching porn and having negative attitudes towards women (University of Bristol and University of Central Lancashire, 2015).
+All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
+Staff should therefore assume that child on child abuse is occurring and act accordingly.

-15.7 What should I do if I suspect either that a child may be being abused, or that a child may be abusing others?
+15.8 What should I do if I suspect either that a child(ren) may be being abused, or that a child(ren) may be abusing others?

-If a member of staff thinks for whatever reason that a child may be at risk of abuse from another child or young person, or that a child may be abusing others, the member of staff should report their concern to the DSL without delay in accordance with this policy.
-If a child is in immediate danger, or at risk of harm, a referral to Children's Social Care and/or the police should be made immediately.
+If a member of staff thinks for whatever reason that a child(ren) may be at risk of abuse from another child or young person, or a group of perpetrators, or that a child(ren) may be abusing others, the member of staff should report their concern verbally to the DSL without delay in accordance with this policy, recording their concern after this.
+If a child(ren), whether they are the alleged victim or perpetrator is in immediate danger, or at risk of harm, a referral to Children's Social Care and/or the Police should be made immediately.
+Both perpetrators and victims should have a referral.

-15.8 How will the DSL respond to concerns of peer on peer abuse?
+15.9 How will the DSL respond to concerns of child on child abuse?